-Seems like every month or so, someone sends me a link to some health study involving coffee.
+It seems like every month or so, someone sends me a link to some health study involving coffee.
 I used to read them, but I don’t anymore.
 People have been drinking coffee for a very long time.
 A simple observation will tell you we coffee drinkers are not dropping dead like smokers or outliving the non-coffee drinkers.
-My opinion is the change in a person’s health outcome as a result of coffee is minor and highly personalized.
+In my opinion, the change in a person’s health outcome as a result of coffee is minor and highly personalized.
 And that effect can change over time.

-We all know someone that can drink massive amounts of coffee all day long and sleep like a baby.
-We might also know someone so sensitive to coffee that a single cup could keep them awake all night long.
-I know a guy who stayed awake for almost 3 days after drinking several cups of green tea.
+We all know someone who can drink massive amounts of coffee all day long and sleep like a baby.
+We might also know someone who is so sensitive to coffee that a single cup could keep them awake all night long.
+I know a guy who stayed awake for almost three days after drinking several cups of green tea.
 What affects your sleep will directly affect your health outcome.
-When studies make blanket statements that coffee prevents this or that, they are failing to look at the individual response to caffeine.
+When studies make blanket statements that coffee prevents this or that, they fail to look at the individual response to caffeine.

 Good Sleep for Good Health

-Good sleep is very important for good health.
-As coffee drinkers, our goal is to consume coffee only up to the point where sleep quality is impaired.
-About 10 years ago I was drinking an insane amount of coffee every day.
-From the time I woke up until night, I’d slam mugs of french press coffee.
-My adrenals were so exhausted by the end of the day, I would fall asleep immediately.
-But over time I noticed that I was waking earlier and earlier.
+Good sleep is essential for good health.
+As coffee drinkers, our goal is to consume coffee only until sleep quality is impaired.
+About 10 years ago, I drank an insane amount of coffee daily.
+From when I woke up until night, I’d slam mugs of French press coffee.
+My adrenals were so exhausted by the end of the day that I would fall asleep immediately.
+But over time, I noticed that I was waking earlier and earlier.
 Despite still being tired, I’d be up making more coffee.

 Collect Data

-In the past few years, a movement called The Quantified Self has emerged.
-With spreadsheets and gadgets, it is now possible to track data about our lives and then adjust behavior.
+A movement called The Quantified Self has emerged in the past few years.
+With spreadsheets and gadgets, tracking data about our lives and adjusting our behavior is now possible.
 Collect more data and then adjust again.
 From the Wired article Know Thyself: Tracking Every Facet of Life, from Sleep to Mood to Pain, 24/7/365 by Gary Wolf:

 Numbers are making their way into the smallest crevices of our lives.
 We have pedometers in the soles of our shoes and phones that can post our location as we move around town.
 We can tweet what we eat into a database and subscribe to Web services that track our finances.
 There are sites and programs for monitoring mood, pain, blood sugar, blood pressure, heart rate, cognitive alacrity, menstruation, and prayers.
 Even sleep-a challenge to self-track, obviously, since you’re unconscious-is yielding to the skill of the widget maker.
 With an accelerometer and some decent algorithms, you will soon be able to record your sleep patterns with technology that costs less than $100.

 That article was written in 2009.
-Today there are now 99-cent apps you can put on your iPod or iPhone that can measure your sleep quality by how much the bed moves.
+Today, there are 99-cent apps you can put on your iPod or iPhone that measure your sleep quality by how much the bed moves.
 The Sleep Cycle application even makes a nice graph.

 Sleep Cycle